joshbtn/excelFormulaUtilitiesJS/README.md

 ##EXAMPLE

-This example is also in examples/basic_example1/index.html
+To see this example check out ./examples/basic_example1/index.html

 ###The JavaScript
 	window.onload = function(){